vnavirr/d26-emoji-in-tweets/README.md

 # Key Findings
-The models excell at predicting emotionally distinct emojis, like `heart_eyes` and `sob`.
+The models excel at predicting emotionally distinct emojis, like `heart_eyes` and `sob`.
 Tweets containing these emoji tend to use strong, unambiguous language, such as "I'm obsessed" or "I'm literally crying", that TF-IDF can reliably detect.
 Our model struggled with emojis that have similar emotional tones to one another.
 The `sob` and `weary` tends to be the largest source of confusion since both appear in distress-related tweets and their surrounding text is nearly identical.
 Similarly, `wink` and `smirk` are hard to distinguish because both appear in playful, ironic contexts.

 Our project also struggled with class imbalance, as sob has 9,989 test examples whereas flushed only has 2,067.
 Even with `class_weight='balanced`, the model is pulled toward predicting majority classes.